 - Plus Big Dig, Gaga Ball, Fort, Ship, Rocketry hill, amphitheater and more

 Camp Snyder also offers over 300 acres of forest, wetlands, nature trails and open space just waiting for your group to explore.
 Bald Eagles, Red Tail Hawks, and over 250 other bird species can be found at camp.Youth and adults alike will discover nature like never before!

-Small Group camping returns to Camp Snyder: Units are invited to book facilities for Pack, Troop, Crew and Ship events.
-Groups may reserve facilities at their full capacity and based on state and local guidelines.
+Small Group is available at Camp Snyder: Units are invited to book facilities for Pack, Troop, Crew and Ship events.
+Groups may reserve facilities at their full capacity.
 Units may book up to 3 campsites per unit based on availability.
 Please be respectful of other units when deciding how many sites to reserve and plan based on 40 people per campsite.

 For Unit Reservations please use the following links:

 Use these links for Campsites, Cabins, Carrol’s Cottage and other camp facilities.
 Reservations are not final until they are completed online.
 Please email firstname.lastname@example.org to inquire about space availability.

 To reserve the Mobile Climbing tower, or to make a rental request for a District, Council or OA event please complete the Camp Snyder Usage Request Form.

 To rent equipment you must complete the Equipment Rental Form.
 Shooting Sports equipment is not available for unit rentals.